cirrus-geo/cirrus-geo/docs/src/cirrus/components/workflows/definitions.rst

 Simple example
 --------------

-We can use the built-in ``publish-only`` workflow as a simple example of a minimal Cirrus workflow ``state-machine.json``
+We can use the idea of a ``publish-only`` workflow as a simple example of a minimal Cirrus workflow ``state-machine.json``

 .. code-block:: JSON